-Natural sleep remedies depends upon the reasons behind insomnia and is cured accordingly.
+Natural sleep remedies depends upon the reasons behind insomnia and is treated accordingly.
 As per ayurvedic texts, people who live an unhealthy lifestyle and have an improper diet may often experience an aggravation of vata dosha.

-Ayurveda firmly believes in the fact that different people can have varying reasons for having insomnia and thus the methods of treatment will also vary depending upon the cause.
+Ayurveda believes in the fact that different people can have varying reasons for having insomnia and thus the methods of treatment will also vary depending upon the cause.

-Tagara (Valeriana wallichi)
+Tagara (Valeriana officinalis)